Babesia Symptoms: Key Patterns Patients and Doctors Miss

 - Chills, flushing, or feverish episodes

-- Symptoms that relapse or fluctuate over time
+- Symptoms that come and go or relapse

 This pattern reflects the parasite’s effect on red blood cells and oxygen transport.